abhi3700/my_coding_toolkit/sublime_text_all.md

 * `ctrl + P` - find anything within the workspace.
 * `alt + shift + 2` -  split the view into 2
 * `ctrl + shift + P` - command palette i.e. manually install packages, Project:Save, Project:close, set:java, set:javascript, so on and so forth.
+  * `eosio.hpp:5` - this takes to line 5 of "eosio.hpp" file.